Skip to content

-Our experience working as volunteers at the animal shelter gave us a certain amount of knowledge about what kind of difficulties its employees and tenants are struggling with.
-We noticed that the motive that hinders the efficient functioning of the shelter is the excess number of homeless animals.
-Therefore, it seems important to increase the number of successful adoptions of shelter animals and to reduce the number of animals that return to the shelter.
+Working as volunteers at the animal shelter gave us a firsthand sense of what the staff and the animals are up against.
+The main factor holding the shelter back is the sheer number of homeless animals.
+So it matters to increase successful adoptions and reduce the animals that get returned.

 It is necessary to understand those who are interested in adopting a pet and those who are currently caring for a pet that they got from a shelter.

-To better understand specified groups of users, we recruited 6 people with whom we conducted interviews lasting several dozen minutes.
-We categorised the obtained data with the empathy map technique, which gave us a high-level picture of their emotions, fears, and needs.
+To better understand our target users, we recruited 6 people and ran interviews lasting 30 to 60 minutes.
+We categorised the data with the empathy map technique, which gave us a high-level picture of their emotions, fears, and needs.

 Interviews summary — Adopciak